Current Flow in Topological Insulator Josephson Junctions due to Imperfections: Abstract

 \section{Abstract}

-We discuss the Josephson vortices in planar superconductor-topological insulator-superconductor (S-TI-S) junctions, where the TI section is narrow and long.
-We are motivated by recent experiments, especially by those in junctions of Corbino ring geometry, where non-zero critical current was observed at low temperatures even if a non-zero phase winding number (fluxoid) was enforced in the ring by the perpendicular magnetic field.
-In this paper we focus on the ``atomic" limit in which the low-energy bound states of different vortices do not overlap.
-In this limit we can associate the non-vanishing critical current with the irregularities (disorder) in the junction's width.
-We also discuss the microwave spectroscopy of the Josephson vortices in the atomic limit and observe particularly simple selection rules for the allowed transitions.
+Recent experiments on planar superconductor-topological insulator-superconductor (S-TI-S) junctions, e.g., in Corbino geometry, have reported low-temperature nonzero Josephson currents in states with integer fluxoid (flux) induced in the junction by a perpendicular magnetic field.
+This effect was discussed in connection with Majorana zero modes localized in Josephson vortices of such junctions.
+Here, we provide an explanation for this phenomenon, attributing it to imperfections.
+We focus on the ``atomic" limit in which the low-energy bound states of different vortices do not overlap.
+In this limit, we can associate the nonvanishing critical current with the irregularities, e.g., in the junction's width.
+The low-temperature contribution to the current is provided by the bound states with low but nonzero energy.
+We also propose clear experimental tests based on microwave spectroscopy, revealing distinctive selection rules for vortex transitions.